 Whilst developed for the pastels it has been found to be effective with wax type coloured pencil, as it breaks down the grip of the colour on the paper and converts the pigment to something more like pastel.
 This can then be blended and smoothed using foam tools or a protected finger.
 You would then need to fix the drawing in the same way as you would for pastels, to enable further layers of normal wax pencils to be added.

 Although this works well on a dedicated pastel paper (like Pastelmat) when using it on smoother papers the surface will first need to be primed with a layer of fixative.

 A coloured pencil artist correspondent in the UK, Deb Stanley, looked at the Pan Pastel blender and reported the following...

-Alyona Nickelsen, in the USA, now markets her own brand of blending powder under the 'Brush & Pencil' brand along with a pair of dedicated fixatives which are made for using with this process.
+Alyona Nickelsen, in the USA, now markets her own brand of blending powder under the 'Brush & Pencil' name along with a pair of dedicated fixatives which are made for using with this process.
 This may seem to be a very similar product to the Pan Pastels colorless blender, but Alyona tells us that the process of using and handling is different.

 Alyona's products are available in the UK from a few mail order companies on the Internet.